mkbabb/genetic-optimization/README.md

 ### `mutation_func`; Mutation

--   **Standard Mutation**: With a certain probability, the mutation operation introduces random changes to offspring, promoting genetic diversity within the population.
-This helps prevent premature convergence to suboptimal solutions.
+-   **Standard Mutation**: With a certain probability, randomly changes the value of genes in the chromosome.
 -   **Gaussian Mutation**: Adds a small amount of Gaussian noise to the offspring, allowing for more fine-grained exploration of the solution space.
--   **Bit-Flip Mutation**: Randomly flips bits in the chromosome, introducing small changes to the offspring.
--   **Uniform Mutation**: Randomly changes the value of genes in the chromosome with a certain probability.

 ### `culling_func`; Stagnant Mating Pool Culling